kilianglas/algorand-starter-kit/contracts/README.md

       - source: path/to/this/dir
       - target: /data
 ```
-Subsitute *path/to/this/dir* with the path to this directory (on your machine).
+Substitute *path/to/this/dir* with the path to this directory (on your machine).
 Afterwards, the complete file should look something like this:

 ``` yaml